ajcastanedag/Bikair_Logger_V1/README.md

 [Bikair logo](/www/Logo.png "Bikair logo")

 # Bikair_Logger_V1
 This repository contains the first version of the BikAIr Logger.
-It allows to visualize the data collected from the BikAIr project. <br>
+It allows visualizing the data collected from the BikAIr project. <br>
 **Author:** Bikair team  <br>
 **Email Address:** eoairquality@gmail.com